elis-k/reactablex/README.md

  - Simple API
  - Easy way to pass data, manipulate, handle events & customize
+ - Responsive, it can fit to any size
 - Search
 - Sorting
 - Pagination